linnykos/tiltedCCA_analysis/README.md

 The data analysis requires several additional packages in order to run all the analyses, in addition to those needed to install `tiltedCCA`.
 These include `ArchR`, `igraph`, `MAST`, `MOFA2`,  `Signac`.
 See the last section of this README to see where (i.e., CRAN, Bioconductor, or GitHub) to download all such packages.

+# Small simulated dataset to demo the software

+# Data

+# Reproducing the results

 # Setup

 The following shows the suggested package versions that the developer (GitHub username: linnykos) used when developing the Tilted-CCA package.